What To Know About The CinchSeal 9700 Series Of Rotary Shaft Seals

 • Economical repair kits that renew the seal using ony new elastomer and stator plates.

-• Purging with plant air, nitrogen or silicon grease to create higher pressure inside than outside the seal, allowing the high pressure rotary shaft seals seals to do their job under challenging conditions.
+• Purging with plant air, nitrogen or silicon grease to create higher pressure inside than outside the seal, allowing the high pressure mechanical shaft seals seals to do their job under challenging conditions.

 • Use of a large shaft-seal interface surface to further reduce the possibility of leakage.